 A key advantage to a flat roof system is that it’s quicker and less disruptive to install on an existing commercial building as compared to a pitched roof alternative.

-There is less roofing material used and the construction itself is less complex.
+There is less flat roofing material used and the construction itself is less complex, as opposed to pitched asphalt shingle roof tiles that take a long time to install.
 This means less disruption to normal business operations happening inside the building, fewer materials needed and a simpler design (which will ultimately be reflected in the price when compared to a pitched roof).

 Together, shorter roof installation timelines and fewer disruption costs make this type of commercial roof an attractive option for many building owners.